 How is child support calculated?

-There are a number of other complex problems associated with this part of family law, such as:
+There are a number of complex problems associated with this part of family law such as:

 - Laws relating to appeals against a child support assessment

 - What you can do to find a non-paying parent